Dr Gary Fettke – Controlling Insulin is Key Introduction

 We’ve found other religious groups, which have got the same or greater longevity.
 One thing about the Adventists, we do … I’m not disrespectful of them as a people or a church, we’re not, it’s more the fact it’s the propaganda they’ve actually been pushing, and I’ve been able to be very influential in the world of nutritional advice.

-It promotes these temperance ideals back from the mid-19th century, which is avoid smoking, clean living, be good to people and have a great sense of community.
-They’re anti-smoking, from those aspects that’s actually they’re good ideals.
-But the whole promotion of being cereal based and anti-meat, does not protect you from obesity, diabetes and cancer.
+It promotes these temperance ideals back from the mid-19th century, which is avoid smoking, clean living, be good to people, and have a great sense of community.
+They’re anti-smoking, from those aspects that’s actually their good ideals.
+But the whole promotion of being cereal-based and anti-meat does not protect you from obesity, diabetes, and cancer.

 But he brought that back to the US, he commercialized it and the whole soy industry, soy being soy milk, was then introduced to the US, the world, and they then took that product back to China.
 So, if we look at the soy industry, which is massive, that will include the soy oils as well.
 That all comes back to one group, who actually bought into the US commercialized it, and then vertically integrated that into their health message.